guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 ## b. <a name="naive-pre-split"></a>Pre-splitting naive implementation

 The previous implementation can easily be extended to include a pre-tokenization step.
 This is actually the standard BPE implementation in several widely used packages, such as subword-nmt (Python) [[8]](#subword-nmt) or fastBPE (C++) [[9]](#fastbpe).
 By pre-tokenizing the sequence (for example whitespace splitting), one can effectively limit the average size of the inputs passed for BPE tokenization.
 A whitespace splitting will pass single words for processing.
-For most languages, the expected size of a word _M_ is much smaller than the number of characters in an average sentence or document _N_ (although after living in Germany for 10 years, the author realizes this hypothesis may be optimistic at times).
+For most languages, the expected size of a word _M_ is much smaller than the number of characters _N_ in an average sentence or document (although after living in Germany for 10 years, the author realizes this hypothesis may be optimistic at times).
 The complexity of the tokenization for a word is $O(M^{2})$.
 Splitting the sequence into words using a simple whitespace/punctuation rule has a $O(N)$ complexity, resulting in a number of words that is at most _N_, meaning the algorithm complexity is $O(N) + O(N*M^{2}) = O(N)$ if $M \ll N$.

 To implement this tokenizer, the `Tokenizer` has an additional method for whitespace/punctuation tokenization.
-Punctuation are returned as a single character word, and other words contain the leading whitespace character if applicable.
+Punctuation marks are returned as a single character word, and other words contain the leading whitespace character if applicable.
 The method returns a vector of string slices:

 ```rust
 impl NaivePreSplitBpeTokenizer {